Migration is Beautiful

 3:00 PM - 4:30 PM

-Presented by: UIC Latino Cultural Center and the Jane Addams Hull-House Museum
+Presented by the UIC Latino Cultural Center and the Jane Addams Hull-House Museum

 Join the Latino Cultural Center and the Jane Addams Hull-House Museum for an interactive presentation with artist and activist Favianna Rodriguez.
 She will share her use of monarch butterflies as an artistic expression to convey the message of migration, transformation, and citizenship beyond legality.